 Validation requires verifying the effectiveness of fumigation in pharmaceutical companies.
-For this, indicator like strips of Geobacillus stearothermophillus ATCC 7953 is used.
+For this, indicator-like strips of Geobacillus stearothermophillus ATCC 7953 are used.

-These strips are marketed with the name of BIO NOVA (these are perforated s.s. coupons with spores.)
+These strips are marketed with the name BIO NOVA (these are perforated s.s. coupons with spores.)

 These indicators place at different locations, mainly in critical locations like corners and behind the instruments.
 After the fogging process, these strips are incubated in the MC20 growth medium provided with the biological indicator at 60±2°C for twenty-four hours.

 If the color of the MC20 growth medium change to yellow after incubation at 60±2°C. It indicates the presence of microbes even after fogging in the strips.
 If no change in color.
 It shows the effective fumigation of the area.

 Fogging is a safe and better method to control microorganisms over fumigation in pharmaceuticals.
 Fogging is preferred over fumigation because it is safe for personal and has no requirement for cleaning and defogging.